tigera/docs/calico-enterprise/network-policy/networksets.mdx

 ```
 #### Advanced policy rules with network sets

-When you combine {{site.prodname}} policy rules with network sets, you have powerful ways to fine tune.
+When you combine {{site.prodname}} policy rules with network sets, you have powerful ways to fine-tune.
 The following example combines network sets with specific rules in a global network policy to deny access more quickly.
 We start by creating a {{site.prodname}} GlobalNetworkSet that specifies a list of CIDR ranges we want to deny: 192.0.2.55/32 and 203.0.113.0/24.

 ```yaml